- Lightheadedness is when you feel dizzy and like you might faint.

 What causes lightheadedness?

 - a sudden drop in blood pressure when you stand up quickly

 - low blood sugar

 - problems in your inner ear

 Sometimes people feel lightheaded when they have vertigo, a sense that the room is spinning.
-This is normally caused by a condition in your inner ear.
+This is normally caused by a condition in the inner ear.